Health Catalyst (NASDAQ:HCAT) PT Raised to $60.00

-Health Catalyst (NASDAQ:HCAT) had its price objective upped by stock analysts at The Goldman Sachs Group from $54.00 to $60.00 in a report issued on Friday, Price Targets.com reports.
+Health Catalyst (NASDAQ:HCAT) had its target price hoisted by equities researchers at The Goldman Sachs Group from $54.00 to $60.00 in a research report issued to clients and investors on Thursday, Benzinga reports.
 The brokerage currently has a “buy” rating on the stock.
-The Goldman Sachs Group’s price objective would indicate a potential upside of 12.72% from the company’s previous close.
+The Goldman Sachs Group’s price target would suggest a potential upside of 24.58% from the stock’s previous close.

-Other equities analysts have also recently issued reports about the company.
-Cantor Fitzgerald upped their price objective on Health Catalyst from $52.00 to $60.00 and gave the stock an “overweight” rating in a report on Friday.
-JPMorgan Chase & Co. began coverage on shares of Health Catalyst in a report on Thursday, April 29th.
+Several other equities research analysts have also recently weighed in on the company.
+SVB Leerink increased their price objective on Health Catalyst from $53.00 to $59.00 and gave the company an “outperform” rating in a research report on Friday, May 7th.
+Raymond James increased their price objective on Health Catalyst from $56.00 to $63.00 and gave the company a “strong-buy” rating in a research report on Friday, May 7th.
+Piper Sandler increased their price objective on Health Catalyst from $54.00 to $57.00 and gave the company an “overweight” rating in a research report on Friday, May 7th.
+Cantor Fitzgerald raised their target price on Health Catalyst from $52.00 to $60.00 and gave the stock an “overweight” rating in a research report on Friday, May 7th.
+Finally, JPMorgan Chase & Co. initiated coverage on Health Catalyst in a research report on Thursday, April 29th.
 They issued an “overweight” rating for the company.
-SVB Leerink boosted their price target on shares of Health Catalyst from $53.00 to $59.00 and gave the stock an “outperform” rating in a research note on Friday.
-Zacks Investment Research lowered shares of Health Catalyst from a “hold” rating to a “sell” rating in a research report on Tuesday, April 27th.
-Finally, Piper Sandler boosted their target price on Health Catalyst from $54.00 to $57.00 and gave the company an “overweight” rating in a research note on Friday.
-One investment analyst has rated the stock with a sell rating, twelve have assigned a buy rating and one has issued a strong buy rating to the company’s stock.
-The company currently has an average rating of “Buy” and an average price target of $47.50.
+One research analyst has rated the stock with a sell rating, twelve have given a buy rating and one has given a strong buy rating to the stock.
+The company has a consensus rating of “Buy” and a consensus price target of $47.50.

-In related news, General Counsel Daniel H. Orenstein sold 3,500 shares of the business’s stock in a transaction dated Thursday, April 15th.
-The shares were sold at an average price of $51.28, for a total transaction of $179,480.00.
-Following the transaction, the general counsel now owns 84,046 shares in the company, valued at $4,309,878.88.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
-Also, insider Linda Llewelyn sold 3,455 shares of the stock in a transaction dated Monday, May 3rd.
-The stock was sold at an average price of $58.10, for a total transaction of $200,735.50.
-Following the completion of the transaction, the insider now directly owns 42,079 shares of the company’s stock, valued at $2,444,789.90.
+In related news, COO Paul Horstmeier sold 9,836 shares of Health Catalyst stock in a transaction dated Wednesday, May 5th.
+The stock was sold at an average price of $54.94, for a total value of $540,389.84.
+Following the completion of the sale, the chief operating officer now directly owns 127,652 shares in the company, valued at $7,013,200.88.
+The sale was disclosed in a filing with the SEC, which is available through the SEC website.
+Also, insider Linda Llewelyn sold 3,098 shares of Health Catalyst stock in a transaction dated Thursday, April 1st.
+The stock was sold at an average price of $47.67, for a total value of $147,681.66.
+Following the completion of the sale, the insider now owns 42,027 shares of the company’s stock, valued at $2,003,427.09.
 The disclosure for this sale can be found here.
-Insiders sold 31,990 shares of company stock valued at $1,662,700 in the last ninety days.
-22.10% of the stock is currently owned by insiders.
+Over the last quarter, insiders sold 31,990 shares of company stock valued at $1,662,700.
+Corporate insiders own 22.10% of the company’s stock.

-Several large investors have recently made changes to their positions in the company.
-Abundance Wealth Counselors bought a new stake in shares of Health Catalyst during the first quarter valued at approximately $47,000.
-DekaBank Deutsche Girozentrale bought a new stake in shares of Health Catalyst during the 1st quarter valued at $155,000.
-We Are One Seven LLC bought a new stake in shares of Health Catalyst during the 1st quarter valued at $209,000.
-Arizona State Retirement System purchased a new stake in shares of Health Catalyst in the 4th quarter worth about $201,000.
-Finally, QS Investors LLC bought a new position in shares of Health Catalyst in the 4th quarter worth about $221,000.
-94.18% of the stock is owned by hedge funds and other institutional investors.
+Several large investors have recently added to or reduced their stakes in HCAT.
+BlackRock Inc. lifted its holdings in shares of Health Catalyst by 13.9% during the 4th quarter.
+BlackRock Inc. now owns 2,531,400 shares of the company’s stock valued at $110,193,000 after purchasing an additional 308,836 shares in the last quarter.
+Clearbridge Investments LLC increased its position in shares of Health Catalyst by 17.4% during the 4th quarter.
+Clearbridge Investments LLC now owns 1,939,464 shares of the company’s stock worth $84,425,000 after purchasing an additional 287,644 shares during the last quarter.
+Alliancebernstein L.P. increased its position in shares of Health Catalyst by 14.2% during the 1st quarter.
+Alliancebernstein L.P. now owns 1,976,948 shares of the company’s stock worth $92,462,000 after purchasing an additional 246,103 shares during the last quarter.
+Janus Henderson Group PLC increased its position in shares of Health Catalyst by 14.9% during the 4th quarter.
+Janus Henderson Group PLC now owns 1,437,694 shares of the company’s stock worth $62,583,000 after purchasing an additional 186,266 shares during the last quarter.
+Finally, Premier Fund Managers Ltd acquired a new position in shares of Health Catalyst during the 1st quarter worth approximately $8,569,000.
+Institutional investors and hedge funds own 94.18% of the company’s stock.

 Health Catalyst, Inc provides data and analytics technology and services to healthcare organizations.
 Its solutions include a cloud-based data platform, analytics software, and professional services.
 The company was formerly known as HQC Holdings, Inc and changed its name to Health Catalyst, Inc in March 2017.